10 Sea Snakes Around The World

 Source: public domain

-Hydrophis curtus has an extremely high density of blood vessels in its skin, which is thought to be for underwater oxygen absorption.
-There were so many blood vessels that scientists couldn’t make an incision without extremely heavy bleeding.
-They also have an incredibly hard skull capsule which made it almost impossible for scientists to analyse their brain tissue.
+Shaw’s sea snake has an extremely high density of blood vessels in its skin, which are thought to be for underwater oxygen absorption.
+The scientists discovered so many blood vessels that they couldn’t make a proper incision without extremely heavy bleeding.
+Shaw’s sea snakes also have an incredibly hard skull capsule, which made it almost impossible for the scientists to analyse their brain tissue.

 Leave a Comment